jrudolph/volume-cartographer/README.md

 CT scans of ancient, badly damaged manuscripts, but can be applied in many volumetric analysis applications.

+## WIP 3D volume slicing
+- this branch implements (OME)-Zarr based volume viewing
+  - arbitrary plane slicing, currently used to show XY,YZ,XZ planes + 1 plane with free rotation
+- along the way a lot of functionaltiy was disabled/broken - for now use it just to look at stuff, do not touch segmentation
+- to use it:
+  - you need a Zarr volume (e.g. https://dl.ash2txt.org/other/dev/scrolls/1/volumes/54keV_7.91um.zarr/) in the volumes directory of your volpkg
+  - it needs a meta.json in the .zarr directory, which can be identical to the regular volume apart from:
+    - adding "format":"zarr"
+    - chaning "name" so you can identify it in VC
+  - by default VC will only load scale 1 or higher from the Zarr voluem, so you do not need to download the highest resolution scale 0
+- features description
+  - yellow circle marks the slicing center
+  - left click + drag to move around
+  - right click to set slicing center to the selected location
+  - change free plane normal in the bottom left
+  - shift-scroll to move along the respective plane normal
+  - ctrl-scroll to zoom in/out

 ## Changes 2024
 - Merged in latest version from Educelab (state 2024-05-08)
 - Added memory-mapped (`mmap`) TIFF loading which improves loading speed and therefore results in smoother slice scanning plus drastically reduces RAM usage